taqiyeddinedj/taqiyeddinedj/README.md

 - 👨‍💻 All of my projects are available at [www.linkedin.com/in/taqiyeddine-djouani/](https://www.linkedin.com/in/taqiyeddine-djouani/)

-- 📝 I regularly write articles on [(dev.to/taqiyeddinedj)](https://dev.to/taqiyeddinedj) or https://taqiyeddine.gitbook.io/exploring-it
+- 📝 Sometimes I write articles on [(dev.to/taqiyeddinedj)](https://dev.to/taqiyeddinedj) or https://taqiyeddine.gitbook.io/exploring-it

 - 💬 Ask me about **Linux, Devops, Cloud, Networking**